bbauska/UC-Davis-JS-Basics/readme.md

 <p align="center" width="100%">
 <img src="./images/image256.png?raw=true"
   style="width:45%"
-  alt="Try This, Uppercase and Enter a whole number." />
+  title="Try This, Uppercase and Enter a whole number" alt="Try This, Uppercase and Enter a whole number." />
 <img src="./images/image257.png?raw=true"
   style="width:45%"
-  alt="Test, Uppercase and Enter a whole number (greater than or less than 10?)." />
+  title="Test, Uppercase and Enter a whole number (greater than or less than 10?)" alt="Test, Uppercase and Enter a whole number (greater than or less than 10?)." />
 </p>